-Enter the date that the case was closed, using the format guide for dates (see introduction, general notes section).
+Enter the date that the case was closed, according to the formatting covered in the general notes (See section general notes, date fields).

-If the case is still open at 31 March 2018, then leave this item blank.
+If the case is still open at 31 March 2019, then leave this item blank.

 A children in need closure date can be the same as the referral date but, in practice, this should only very rarely occur.
 Closure date is not required for a referral that leads to no further action.